Keeping dogs safe in the heat is the responsibility of all pet owners.

 The risk of heatstroke

-Heatstroke is a major threat to our pets when hot weather hits and can lead to multiple organ dysfunction.
 Unlike us humans, dogs can’t sweat to cool themselves so they can heat up very quickly if left inside a car in warm weather, taken out on long walks or runs in the hot sun or left without any shade to escape the suns rays.

-Leaving them in the car
+Why leaving them in the car is so dangerous

 It takes only 10 minutes for the inside of a car to skyrocket by 20 degrees and we all know about the dangers of leaving our children in the car during the heat.
 This can escalate even faster for our dogs so leaving them in a car, even with the windows down a bit and parked in the shade, you dog is at risk.
 So, keeping your dog safe in the heat is vital.